jeffeth-donaldson/jeffeth-donaldson-blog/journal.md

 ## 1/18/24

 Today I finished the rich text renderer.
 At least, the most basic version of it.
 It was pretty simple but now I have to do the hard part of styling it.
 I was originally planning on using tailwind css here, but that might not work great for me.
-If I can figure out how to use the @apply syntax in my code (see PostBody.svelete) then it might work.
+If I can figure out how to use the @apply syntax in my code (see PostBody.svelte) then it might work.
 But if I can't figure it out next Time I'm going to have to remove tailwind and just do it the old fashioned way.

 ## 1/20/24

 Today I got started on styling.
 I made a bunch of progress, but I've hit a snag.
 I need to get something that can highlight code snippets for me, but right now I don't have anything that can do that.
 I think i'll have to use [https://highlightjs.org/](https://highlightjs.org/) if I don't want to have to redo any work.
 But I do have a lot of the styling for the blog post done.
 I also need to handle the background image as well as images in the post that are too large and need to be sized down.

+## 1/22/24

+Well, I have struck out on the whole code highlighting thing.
+So what I'm going to have to do is transpose my javascript function into a pure svelte component.
+There are definitely some nasty things about it, like declaring a bunch of variables of which most are useless.
+But aside from that, it will allow me to use the svelte component code highlighter.
+The reason it wasn't working was because my svelte component's css was taking precedence over the highlighter's css.
+Also, it wasn't sanitizing my inputs so it was seeing my elements inside \<pre\> elements as actual html.